-- Dressing- you will be given instructions for care on a separate discharge sheet provided by your nurse, keep dressing dry and clean. - NO tub baths, saunas, or pools until there are no open areas.
-(Usually about four-six weeks after surgery). - Continue to use ice to the surgical site several times a day. - Notify your surgeon if increased drainage, redness, pain, odor, or heat is around the incision. - If you feel warm or sick, take your temperature.
+- Dressing- you will be given instructions for care on a separate discharge sheet provided by your nurse - NO tub baths, saunas, or pools until there is no open areas.
+No scabs may be present.
+Usually about four-six weeks after surgery. - Continue to use ice to the surgical site several times a day. - Notify your surgeon if increased drainage, redness, pain, odor, or heat is around the incision. - If you feel warm or sick, take your temperature.
 Call your surgeon if temperature/fever exceeds 101 degrees.

-Try not to nap during the day so you will sleep at night.
+Try not to nap during

+the day so you will sleep at night.